 This pumpkin pecan pie means no longer must you confront the eternal Thanksgiving dilemma of pumpkin pie or pecan pie.
-Thanks to its pecan topping, you can have both.
-Problem solved!
+Thanks to its pecan topping, it's two, two, two pies in one!

 This pumpkin pecan pie recipe means you no longer need to confront that damn Thanksgiving dilemma of pumpkin pie or pecan pie.
-In true egalitarian fashion, this unconventional godsend of a recipe ensures you can have both—and still make good on that promise you made yourself to only have a single slice.–Angie Zoobkoff
+In true egalitarian fashion, this unconventional godsend of a recipe ensures you can have both—and still make good on that promise you made yourself to only have a single slice.
+Originally published November 13, 2016.–Angie Zoobkoff

 Pumpkin Pecan Pie Recipe